savojard/sb4er-paper/paper.md

 are defined as genes present in all the strains of a species.
 These genes are then used to build multiple sequence alignments, from which super alignments are obtained via filtering with specific tools.
 From super alignments, phylogenetic trees are reconstructed.
-Moreover, as a final step, tools for phylogenetic trees visualization are proposed.
+Moreover, as a final step, tools for phylogenetic tree visualizations are proposed.

 ## Use Scenario 3: Analysis and annotation of variants